- Education and Science»

 - History of the Modern Era

-Rosherville: Victorian Pleasure Gardens 1837 and the tragic sinking of the SS Princess Alice.
+Rosherville: Victorian Pleasure Gardens in 1837 Badly Affected by the Tragic Sinking of the SS Princess Alice

 During 1700 to 1800, many pleasure gardens were built throughout the country and the beauty of them was such that they were mentioned in the publications of the time.
 However in the 19th century tastes were beginning to change and more sophistication and entertainment was required.